If you have any questions relating to the Respiratory stream lung function tests please read the FAQs below or call us on 1800 985 899.

 No. As described in the section above “Who can participate in the Respiratory Stream?”, selection of participants is carried out by a biostatistician using a random selection process that ensures the scientific validity of the study.

-If we allowed people self-refer in to the study, this is likely to result in what is termed ‘selection bias’ whereby the participants in Morwell differ to the participants in Sale in ways other than their level of mine fire smoke exposure.
+If we allowed people to self-refer in to the study, this is likely to result in what is termed ‘selection bias’ whereby the participants who self-refer differ to the randomly selected participants in ways other than their level of mine fire smoke exposure.
+Self-referred participants may not be representative of their wider community.
 Selection bias makes it much more difficult for the researchers to answer the research questions about the health effects of the mine fire event.

 What does the Respiratory Stream appointment involve and how long does it take?